Now a 501(c)(3) Charity! Help Us Thrive - Please Donate!

 · Source: National Center for Education Statistics (NCES), CA Dept. of Education

-This confirms our assessment that despite a large investment in schools, computers and teachers (21-1 ratio which is LOWER than the state average 22-1), the majority Hispanic community at the local high school score well below in math proficiency – 29%, and 46% in Reading- and this is with 25% of the student population being predominantly white and nonimmigrant families.
-And though there is a high proportion of Minority students 72% (vast majority Hispanic), that is still lower than the state of California average of 78% (majority Hispanic) – which suggests that this program is needed not just in Marin County, but in the entire state!
+This confirms our assessment that despite a large investment in schools, computers, and teachers (21-1 ratio which is LOWER than the state average 22-1), this local high school with a majority minority population scores well below in math proficiency – 29%, and 46% in Reading- and this is with 25% of the student population being predominantly nonimmigrant families.
+And though there is a high proportion of Minority students 72%, that is still lower than the state of California average of 78% – which suggests that this program is needed not just in Marin County, but in the entire state and nationwide where students do not get the focused tutoring needed to get them to grade level proficiency and a path to college acceptance.